 New construction windows are used as part of new Eau Claire construction projects and are usually designed differently from replacement windows.
-Because they’re created to be properly installed straight into a new construction frame, these windows typically include a nail flange (or nail fin) that attaches to the new construction where a window frame doesn’t already exist.
+Because they’re created to be properly installed straight into a new construction opening, these windows typically include a nail flange (or nail fin) that attaches to the new construction where a window frame doesn’t already exist.
 While new construction windows can be placed in a remodel project, the project would most likely require a lot more work in removing existing materials to expose the studs.
 That’s where replacement windows come in.

 Instead, replacement windows are developed to fit in a correctly-measured precise opening and use the existing frame.
-Only the window itself is replaced.
+Only the window itself is moved.
 Pella replacement windows can provide the assets of new windows while potentially saving time and money on installation labor for residents in Eau Claire.

 The Right Window for the Right Job

 - New Construction Windows: Recommended for any project that depends upon new window framing or a tearing the wall down to the studs.
-This would be a new home build, a new addition to your property or a large remodel.
+This would be a new home build, a new addition to your property or a major remodel.

 - Replacement Windows: Recommended for any project where the window frame is not being replaced or is in good condition.
 If the walls are not being taken down, a replacement window is the right choice for your window needs.

 - Either Type: Depending on the window frame’s condition, you might be able to use a replacement in place of installing a new construction window.
-Make sure the window you purchase offers a balance of the features you want at a cost you can be comfortable with.
+Make sure the window you purchase offers a balance of the features you want at a price you can be comfortable with.